Click here to read the previous dev blog (#3) - TownyBuildings

 ¹ Internally, demands are implemented in a flexible way, so it is likely more will be eventually added (e.g. forced vassalization?
 Forcing the nation to ally or drop enemies?
 Feel free to share your own ideas in the replies.)

-Last edited: about 1 month ago x 2
+Last edited: 3 months ago x 2